balogsun/SeunB-mentoring-docs/Week7Tsk1/Linux_Security_Hardening.md

 ## **Introduction:**

-In today's fast-paced tech environment, launching a new product often requires setting up a secure and scalable web server cluster quickly and efficiently.
-As a Cloud or DevOps engineer at a growing startup, your role is critical in ensuring that these servers are not only operational but also secure against potential threats.
-This guide takes you through a real-world scenario of securing a new web server cluster from scratch, covering everything from initial server hardening to advanced automation and monitoring techniques.
-By the end, you'll have a robust, repeatable process for securing and managing web servers, ready to be scaled across your infrastructure.
+In today's fast-paced tech environment, launching a new product often requires setting up a secure and scalable infrastructure, quickly and efficiently.
+As a Cloud platform or DevOps engineer, your role is critical in ensuring that these servers are not only operational but also secure against potential threats.
+This guide takes you through a real-world scenario of securing new set of web servers from scratch, covering everything from initial server hardening to advanced automation and monitoring techniques.
+By the end, you'll gain knowledge of how to have a robust, repeatable process for securing and managing linux web servers, ready to be scaled across your infrastructure.

 Let's walk through creating a repeatable process that can be applied to multiple servers, ensuring they are all configured securely and consistently.
 I will be hardening the system, setting up file integrity monitoring, system audit, central logging solution and finally automating the process with ansible.

 Below is a bash script for basic system hardening of an Ubuntu server.
 It can definitely be applied to some other linux flavous as needed.
-The script covers various security measures to ensure the server is well-protected.
+The script covers some security measures to ensure the server is suitably protected.
 After the script, I'll explain each stage in detail.

 ### Bash Script: `nano system_hardening.sh`